Wealth Management for Individuals

 We report total return after all expenses (market appreciation + income – fees and expenses).

-DCM has eight Certified Financial Planners (CFP®) on staff and three Certified Public Accountants (CPA).
-Our Investment Policy Committee is supported by one Chartered Financial Analyst (CFA®) and one Certified Business Economist® (CBE).
-Our Retirement Plan Services Division has two Accredited Investment Fiduciary (AIF®) designees, and one Chartered Retirement Plan Specialist (CRPS®).
+DCM has 14 Certified Financial Planners (CFP®) on staff, 3 Certified Public Accountants (CPA), and 2 Chartered Financial Analysts (CFA®).
+Our Investment Policy Committee is supported by a Certified Business Economist® (CBE).
+We also have 2 Accredited Investment Fiduciary (AIF®) designees, one Chartered Retirement Plan Specialist (CRPS®), 3 Chartered Retirement Planning Counselors (CRPC®), and 2 Chartered Financial Consultants (ChFC®).
 In addition, most of our Client Service Managers are Financial Paraplanner Qualified Professionals™ (FPQP™).

 We do.
 DCM follows a “model portfolio” approach.
-That is why we have one portfolio for each of our investment strategies that is used as the model for every client following that same strategy.
+That is, we have one portfolio for each of our investment strategies that is used as the model for every client following that same strategy.
 The model portfolios do not have any client funds in them.
 Each model portfolio is managed directly by our Investment Policy Committee (IPC).
-Consisting of all Senior Investment Advisors and Research Analysts, the IPC is continuously reviewing and evaluating a wide array of investment research, global economic data, company filings and news, trends and outlooks in politics, industry, culture, technology, etc. The IPC members then use that information to debate and determine which stocks and bonds would be the best for each model portfolio.
+Consisting of all Senior Portfolio Managers and Research Analysts, the IPC continuously reviews and evaluates a wide array of investment research, global economic data, company filings and news, trends and outlooks in politics, industry, culture, and technology.
+The IPC members then use that information to debate and determine which stocks and bonds would be the best for each model portfolio.
 Decisions to add or remove a security from a model require each such decision be justified with objective data, defended in front of the IPC, and then voted for by a majority of the committee.

 However, the buck stops with your Investment Advisor.
 He or she is directly and personally responsible for managing the investment of your assets according to the models; being intimately familiar with each client’s needs, preferences and other matters requiring the usually slight changes from the model for that client; and finally for providing and/or obtaining the financial advice that you need.